jnsbyr/arduino-oligograce/README.md

 |                on |              641 → 638 |      15.3 |

 Note that the power consumptions listed above do not include the mains power adapter.
 One can expect that the total power consumption of a pendant duo with power adapter is slightly higher by at least 1 W / 80 %, making it around 2 W for standby and around 36 W when on.

+## Known Problems

+After about 10 months with the custom firmware both pendants switched to full brightness within the same minute and they did not react to the proximity sensor any more.
+The 8 MHz CPU clock was still running (L fuse: 0xA2, pin A1), but that was all I was able to diagnose from the outside.
+After reflashing the firmware the pendant reacted to the proximity sensor again, but in an arbitrary kind of way.
+Temporarily disabling the idle sleep mode restored the expected behaviour and it kept working after the sleep mode was activated again.
+Effectively I just flashed the firmware several times.

+After a code review I made some minor code modification like removing the interrupt disable/enable from the ISRs, making sure that all variables used in the ISRs are marked volatile and increased the fading duration from 500 ms to 2 s.
+With this modified firmware the second pendant worked immediately after reflashing only once.

+But if these code changes have any relation to the problem is hard to say without an in-circuit debugger.
+What I'm missing is a power fail detection to prevent writing to the EEPROM during that time.
+The ATmega328P brown out detection does not raise an interrupt but resets the MCU.
+This can happen in the middle of a write operation and may be unhealthy for the EEPROM data consistency.
+But this should not affect the flash data and the firmware uses an EEPROM checksum.

 ## Contributing